 Use a good tripod.

-Depends your angle shot, the objects in front of sunglasses may partly appear on lenses.
+Depends on your angle shot, the objects in front of sunglasses may partly appear on lenses.
 Your jobs are to minimize this reflection to save time for post-processing.

 Angle shot- All reflections on mirror lens sunglasses were removed completely by using a reflector.

 For the straight shot, you may cut a hole through a seamless paper, then put the camera lens through this hole.
-This way you will get reflection from the camera lens only, not the entire objects from the front of sunglasses.
+This way you will get a reflection from the camera lens only, not the entire objects from the front of sunglasses.